hackergrrl/latest-tweets/README.md

 $ npm i latest-tweets
 ```

-## help!
+## ever-shifting ground

-Scraping HTML is terrible ever-shifting ground.
+Scraping HTML is a foundation upon ever-shifting ground.
+As Twitter changes
+[what is essentially an unofficial API], things will break.
 If you notice that
-`latest-tweets` isn't working, file an issue!
-Or, better yet, take a look at the
+`latest-tweets` isn't working, please file an issue.
+Better yet, file a fixing
-HTML twitter is returning and see if it's a quick PR to fix it!
+pull request.

 ## license